 With the exchange program you get a 5-gallon bucket and one pound of dried wheat bran that is infused with the activated microbes.
-All you do is fill up the bucket with produce scraps, leftovers, and spoiled food, sprinkling in the bran mix as you go.
-The full one pound bag of bran should be dispensed as the bucket is filled with food scraps, so once they 5 gallon bucket is filled, there should be no more bran left from the one pound supply.
+Simply fill up the bucket with produce scraps, leftovers, and spoiled food, sprinkling in the bran mix as you go.
+The full one-pound bag of bran should be finished by the time the bucket is filled.
 Once full, return the bucket for an empty one and some additional bran.
 Easy!

 Where do I go?

 St. Paul’s Episcopal Church – 440 Hoboken Ave (short walk from Journal Square PATH) Jersey City NJ

 Pick-up/drop-off times are Monday through Thurday, 10am - 3pm, and weekends by appointment.
 We suggest calling the office (201-963-5518) before you come to ensure someone is there to assist.

 A $20 deposit will get you your first empty bucket and a bag of bran.
 All future bags of bran cost $5.
 A typical household of 2-4 people will fill the 5-gallon bucket in about a month.

 Click here to learn more about this composting alternative.

 Much gratitude goes to Bokashi Master, Shig Matsukawa who is a key Education Partner for this pilot program at St. Paul’s!

 Also, check out Brooklyn-based Vokashi, a small business in Brooklyn who has developed a social enterprise around recycling food scraps.